ziveso/SSD-material/README.md

 - Composite

 ## Use case
+- what are the step that user do to use our system.
+  - example
+    - Player start the game
+    - Player roll the dice
+    - If dice face more than 3 , player win

+## Domain model
 - find noun

-## Domain model
-- use noun from use case try to create the relation between them
+- use noun try to create the relation between them

 example
 <img src='./images/Domain-model.jpg' width="100%" height="auto"/>